mdomagk/personal-website/content/event/ICHQP2022/index.md

 location: Naples, Italy

+summary: Speaker at 20th International Conference on Harmonics and Quality of Power (ICHQP)
-summary: Presenting a method to identify long-term trends in time series of continuous Power Quality parameters, which can support network operators with the early detection of fundamental changes in Power Quality levels.
-This information can e.g. support the asset management or network planning in optimizing the costs for managing Power Quality levels.
-The method is applied to field measurements (3 years at 24 sites) taken from Chinese and German 110-kV-networks.
+abstract: Presenting a method to identify long-term trends in time series of continuous Power Quality parameters, which can support network operators with the early detection of fundamental changes in Power Quality levels.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: 'May, 2022'
+date: '2022-05-01T15:00:00Z'
 #date_end: '2030-06-01T15:00:00Z'
 all_day: true